Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Joint Optimization in the Single Channel Case

-where $\displaystyle N'_{u,v}=\frac{N_{u,v} T_b \log2}{(1-P_e)}$.
-Expression (\ref{Delta_tx2}) represents the average delay associated to the data transfer required to execute procedure $v$ remotely, when called by procedure $u$.
-Thus, exploiting (\ref{Delta_tx2}), the average energy associated to the transfer of the program state is

-To keep into account also packet retransmissions, the expressions (\ref{Delta_tx2}) and (\ref{Energy}) should be used in problem $[P.1]$ instead of (\ref{Delta_tx}) and (\ref{Energy1}), thus providing a \textit{joint} optimization of radio resources (power and bits/symbol) and code partitioning for mobile computation offloading.

-\textbf{Remark 1:} Since the state variables $I_u$ are integer, problem $[P.1]$ is inherently a mixed integer programming problem \cite{Nemhauser-Wolsey}.
-Hence, its solution in principle requires to explore all possible combinations in $I$, solve for the power vector $\bp$, and then compare the final values of the objective function in order to choose the best configuration.
-In principle, the number of combinations grows exponentially with the number of vertexes that can be offloaded in the call graph.
-However, a series of simplifications are possible in order to reduce the complexity of the overall algorithm.
+\textbf{Remark 1:} Since the state variables $I_v$ are integer, $[P.1]$ is a mixed integer programming problem \cite{Nemhauser-Wolsey}.
+Hence, its solution would require to explore all possible combinations in $I$, solve for the power vector $\bp$, and then compare the final values of the objective function in order to choose the best configuration.
+However, the number of combinations grows exponentially with the number of vertexes that can be offloaded in the call graph.
+Furthermore, given a call graph's combination, the resulting optimization problem in $\bp$ might be nonconvex, i.e. multiple local minima may exist.
+Nevertheless, a series of simplifications are possible in order to reduce the complexity of the overall algorithm.
 The first useful remark is that, with respect to the integer variables $I_v$, the problem is a {\it quadratic} (binary) integer programming problem.
-This remark is useful because there exist efficient algorithms, such as the branch and bound algorithm for example, to solve a quadratic integer problem with reasonable complexity \cite{Nemhauser-Wolsey}.
-An alternative approach to find out the optimal partition is to resort to a backward induction approach \cite{Fudemberg-Tirole}, as we will illustrate in the sequel.
+This remark is useful because there exist efficient algorithms, such as the branch and bound algorithm for example, to solve a quadratic integer problem with reduced complexity \cite{Nemhauser-Wolsey}.
+A further important simplification comes from observing that, for any set of integer values $I_v$, the remaining optimization over the power coefficients is a (\textit{strictly}) \textit{convex} problem.
+This means that its solution is unique and it can be achieved with very efficient numerical algorithms.
+Of course, the overall complexity depends on the granularity of the call graph construction: A fine-grain model provides better performance, but with a high cost; conversely, a coarse-grain call graph provides worse performance, but with lower complexity. \qedsymbol